Marconi-Lab/evaluation_system/README.md

 # A system to evaluate various TTS model versions.
 After several model architectures for a TTS system have used to buid a Luganda TTS model, we made a system to run the evaluation tests and allow us determine which one is best.
+We will use the MOS(Mean Opinion Score) approach.

 ## How to use